Basics of taxation

 - Territorial tax

-- only local-sourced income is taxed (ex: employment, corporate, rental income, etc. earned locally)
+- only local-sourced income is taxed (ex: employment, business, rental income, etc. earned locally)

 - foreign-sourced income is exempt (ex: dividends, interest, rental income, etc. from abroad)